Warship Wednesday, July 5, 2017: HMs cruiser bruiser

-In August 1946, she was relegated to harbor training ship for stoker ratings at Devonport.
-In this inactive pier side role, she was stripped of her name and took the traditional training establishment title of HMS Imperieuse.
+In August 1946, she was relegated to a harbor training ship for stoker ratings at Devonport.
+In this inactive pier-side role, she was stripped of her name and took the traditional training establishment title of HMS Imperieuse.
 However, she would only fulfill this role for about 20 months, for she was sold to BISCO on 19 March 1948 for her value in scrap by the ton.
 The hard-fighting ship arrived at the Breaker’s yard at Caimryan 12 August and was slowly dismantled over the next year.

 Her three remaining sisters, Queen Elizabeth, Warspite, and Malaya, suffered similar fates.

 Valiant‘s name was continued in British service by the class-leading nuclear-powered attack submarine HMS Valiant (S102), commissioned 1966 and paid off in 1994 (though still in storage); as well as the 140-foot Border Agency (Customs) cutter HMC Valiant, commissioned in 2004.